astronomer/docs/learn/cloud-ide-tutorial.md

 ## Step 1: Create your Cloud IDE project

-In your Astro Cloud workspace click on the **Cloud IDE** tab in the navigation bar on the left.
+Log in to your Astro Cloud workspace and click on the **Cloud IDE** tab in the navigation bar on the left.

 1. Create a new Cloud IDE project with the **+ Project** button in the right upper corner of the screen.
 2. Give your Cloud IDE project a catchy name and a description.